techmo-pl/dictation-client/cpp/README.md

 ```
 docker build -f Dockerfile-cpp -t dictation-client-cpp:2.3.0 .
 ```
+**Note:** the build process may take several dozen minutes.
+If you don't want to wait so long, use python implementation instead.
 When the build process is complete, you will receive a message:
 ```
 Successfully tagged dictation-client-cpp:2.3.0